SierraSoftworks/git-tool/docs/guide/github.md

 ## Authenticating
 To enable the automatic creation of GitHub repositories, you'll need to be authenticated.
-This is done by creating a [new Personal Access Token](https://github.com/settings/tokens/new?scopes=repo) and providing that to Git-Tool.
+This is done by creating a [new Personal Access Token](https://github.com/settings/personal-access-tokens/new) and providing that to Git-Tool.

-The Personal Access Token you generate needs to have the following scopes:
+The Personal Access Token you generate needs to have the following options configured:
+  - **Repository Access**: All repositories

- - `repo`
+  - **Permissions**
+    - *Repository permissions / Administration*: Read and Write

-Once you've generated the new Personal Access Token, run the [`gt auth`](../commands/config.md#auth) command and paste the token there.
+Once you've generated the new Personal Access Token, run the [`gt auth`](../commands/config.md#auth) command for your service and paste the token there.

 ```powershell
 gt auth gh